Shadow Work and Pluto Transits: Astrology as Spiritual Therapy

 • Brings death, rebirth, and total transformation

-• Feels annihilating, like everything is falling apart
+• Feels annihilating and cruel, like everything is falling apart

 • Forces confrontation with the shadow and unconscious parts